fossabot/FridayAPI/README.md

 ## How can I use This AI ?

--You have to get API Key by developer .
+You have to get API Key by developer .
 To do that you have to mail your reason to infofridayapp@gmail.com

 You can try AI on